noudess/docs-main/Public-EQEmulator-Server-Setup-Guide-(Windows-32-bit,-No-Webserver).md

 Download the Windows (Win32 Installer) version of [CMake](http://www.cmake.org/cmake/resources/software.html) and place it in your `C:\EQ\Installs` directory.

+Download a third party zip program such as [7-Zip](http://www.7-zip.org/download.html) because you will need to open .tar.gz files and the Windows compressed file utility does not know what to do with that file type.

-**Optional Download** Get the current version of [HeidiSQL](http://www.heidisql.com/download.php) and save it in the `C:\EQ\Installs` directory.
-_HeidiSQL is not required for this guide, however you may find it useful for editing the SQL database once you have the server up and running.
+**Optional Download** Get the current version of [HeidiSQL](http://www.heidisql.com/download.php) and save it in the `C:\EQ\Installs` directory.<br />_HeidiSQL is not required for this guide, however you may find it useful for editing the SQL database once you have the server up and running.
 If you are already comfortable using MySQL you can use HeidiSQL in place of the command line MySQL tool that is used throughout this guide_

-Step 2: Install the programs you will need to compile and run the server
+### Step 2: Install the programs you will need to compile and run the server

-Install whatever 3rd party zip program you prefer if needed.

 The following steps install the programs that you downloaded and copied to your C:\EQ\Installs directory in the previous steps.

+1. Install 7-Zip or your preferred file compression program using defaults (click yes, next, or allow to all prompts).
+1. Install Notepad++ using defaults (click yes, next, or allow to all prompts).
+1. Install GIT for Windows using defaults (click yes, next, or allow to all prompts).
+1. Install CMake using defaults (click yes, next, or allow to all prompts).
+1. If you downloaded HeidiSQL, install HeidiSQL using defaults (click yes, next, or allow to all prompts).
+1. Install TortoiseSVN using defaults (click yes, next, or allow to all prompts).<br />_The TortoiseSVN installation may say you need to reboot. **If it does then reboot before continuing.**_

-Install ActiveState Perl
+**Now install the applications that require a specific configuration** Install ActiveState Perl

 During the installation of Perl, change the installation path to C:\Perl if it is not already set to that.
 Otherwise, accept all the defaults.